4 Reasons why M&A is an important source of return in biotech investing

 4. Liquidity for investors.
 M&A puts money back into the pocket of investors.
 Given the prevalence of specialist funds in biotech this money will get allocated back to further life science investors.
 Oppenheimer estimate that the recent M&A burst has put $90bn+ of cash back in the hands of investors to redeploy into new ideas.

 One thing is clear from these drivers is that it is important to be selective and having a diversified portfolio of investments to gain returns from M&A. This can be best achieved using an active ETF.
 It is also important to be exposed to the therapeutic areas attracting interest.
 As we will see below oncology, obesity, and neuroscience are the major parts of the life science market attracting takeover bids.
-This combination of diversification, selective active management and therapeutic areas of interest is clear in our three biotech funds – Tema Oncology ETF (CANC), Tema Obesity & Cardiometabolic ETF (HRTS) and Tema Neuroscience and Mental Health ETF (MNTL).
+This combination of diversification, selective active management and therapeutic areas of interest is clear in our three biotech funds – Tema Oncology ETF (CANC), Tema GLP-1, Obesity & Cardiometabolic ETF (HRTS) and Tema Neuroscience and Mental Health ETF (MNTL).

 What is the state of M&A?